Ayu-0/sddm-hyprenv-theme/README.md

 ## Selecting a theme

-* By default `purple-heart` theme is active, there is conf file named theme.conf in sddm-hyprenv-theme folder.
+* By default `purple-heart` theme is active, there is conf file named `theme.conf` in sddm-hyprenv-theme folder.
-* So, If you want to change theme, you have to select your theme from /Themes dir & rename it theme.conf and paste it into /sddm-hyprenv-theme folder.
+* So, If you want to change the theme, you have to select your theme from `Themes` folder & rename it theme.conf and paste it into `sddm-hyprenv-theme folder`.
-* Ok tehre is cmd line that will do this, just change theme name, ok
+* Ok there is cmd line that will do this, just change the theme name, ok
 ```
 sudo cp /usr/share/sddm/themes/sddm-hyprenv-theme/Themes/leaves.conf /usr/share/sddm/themes/sddm-hyprenv-theme/theme.conf
 ```
 * Here `leaves.conf` is theme name, just changed that to the theme you want to have
+* Name of the all the themes :
+- [ ] purple-heart
+- [ ] outer-wilds
+- [ ] leaves
+- [ ] the-view
+- [ ] forest

 ## Previewing a theme